SimoNonnis/Robot2/demo/content-draft.md

 #Content for next version of R2

 ##Intro Page

-Build for User, Client, Teammates, your future self;
+### Keep it extremely simple

-Code is mostly for humans, your teammates or your feature self.
+Develop for users, clients, teammates, your future self.
-Your computer only cares about machine code, a series of binary 0s and 1s, that comes from compilation.
+You should strive not just writing code that works correctly, but code that make sense when examined, easy to read and refactor.
-You should strive not just writing code that work correctly, but code that make sense when examined, easy to read and refactor, with good quality comments.
+Keep it extremely simple, 'cause code is mostly for humans, computers only cares about machine code.

 ##About